ronnieholm/Playground/FlatToTreeStructure/README.md

     c_4
 ```

-Transforming, or evaluating the table (seen as a parsing problem), to a typed
+To transform, or evaluate, the table (seen as a parsing problem), to a typed
-object hierarchy can be done recursively as a post-order traversal or
+object hierarchy may be accomplished by a post-order traversal.
+For a sorted
-imperatively by looping the rows.
+table, this means going through rows top to bottom.

-For hierarchy level n + 1, we need its vertical bounds, represented by `+`s
+For hierarchy level n + 1, we can a priori determine its vertical bounds, i.e.,
-below.
-Vertically determining where a level ends adds to the assumptions that
+where a level ends, provided an additional assumption:

-- 4. Look-ahead is required with ability to independently address cells in the
+- 4. Requier look-ahead by independently address cells in the table.
-     table

-With sequential access only, recursive traversal becomes hard:

 ```text
 a_id | b_id | c_id